-Do you want to make a difference to learning disability nursing, education and research?
+Do you want to make a difference to physiotherapy practice, education and research?
 Do you want to be part of a team committed to designing innovative and flexible work-based learning that makes a difference to service delivery and service user and carer experience?
-If so, we are looking for someone to join us at this exciting time in the health sector as a Lecturer/Senior Lecturer in Learning Disability Nursing.
-At the Lecturer level it is expected that you will have studied to Masters level or have equivalent experience.
-For the Senior Lecturer post you will have a PhD or equivalent.
-For both post you will need to hold a registered first-level nurse qualification in learning disabilities.
-You will have a profile of developing academic and professional leadership skills, commensurate with the level of the post you are applying for and a recognised ability to motivate and inspire others.
-As a learning disability registered nurse, you will demonstrate a passion for nurse education that has the potential to make a difference to enhance the practice of others.
+If so, we are looking for someone to join us at this exciting time in the health sector as a Lecturer/Senior Lecturer in Physiotherapy.
+You will have a PhD or equivalent and hold an HCPC registered first-level qualification in Physiotherapy.
+You will have a profile of developing academic and professional leadership skills and a recognised ability to motivate and inspire others.
+As a physiotherapist, you will demonstrate a passion for physiotherapy education that has the potential to make a difference and to enhance the practice of others.
 We will offer you opportunities to develop skills in supportive opening learning, curriculum development, research and scholarship.
-Part-time hours and job share opportunity may be considered for this role.
+The physiotherapy curriculum is being developed jointly with a partner HEI in Scotland, which will necessitate regular visits to Edinburgh to support this development.
+Job share opportunity may be considered for this role.
 Minimum of 0.5FTE as a job share.
-For more information about The Open University, the Faculty and the School, please refer to the following website: www.open.ac.uk/about/employment/vacancies/lecturersenior-lecturer-physiotherapy-17182
+The full summary of duties and person specification can be found within the Job Description, http://www.open.ac.uk/about/employment/vacancies/lecturersenior-lecturer-physiotherapy-17182